 Waistline – Normal waistline is under 40 inches for men and under 35 inches for women.

-Have you ever attended a deposition where the witness and even opposing counsel wanted to smoke or vape during the questioning?
+Have you ever attended a deposition where the witness or opposing counsel wanted to smoke or vape during the questioning?
 Or perhaps they waited until a break to go outside, but came back smelling of nicotine?

-It’s sad but true, especially when you consider these observations by the American Cancer Society:
+This is unfortunate, especially when one considers these observations by the American Cancer Society:

 - 20 minutes after quitting, one’s blood pressure drops